Answers to the most frequently asked questions about musculoskeletal disorders.

 Awkward Postures

 Postures are the positions of body parts.
 Unnatural positions or awkward postures are those in which joints are held or moved away from the body's natural position.
-The closer the joint is to its end of range of motion (for instance, bending the back forward as far as possible), the greater the stress placed on the soft tissues of that joint, such as muscles, nerves, and tendons.
+The closer the joint is to its end the range of motion (for instance, bending the back forward as far as possible), the greater the stress placed on the soft tissues of that joint, such as muscles, nerves, and tendons.

 Secondary Risk Factors

-Contact pressure is any external pressure that is applied to soft tissues and puts stress on those tissues.
+• Contact pressure is any external pressure that is applied to soft tissues and puts stress on those tissues.
 Holding tools where handles press into parts of the hand or arm is an example of contact pressure.

-Vibration is a secondary risk factor which can cause damage to nerves and blood tissues as well as other soft tissues.
+• Vibration is a secondary risk factor which can cause damage to nerves and blood tissues as well as other soft tissues.

-Temperature can also affect muscles.
+• Temperature can also affect muscles.
 Cold temperatures increase the stress placed on soft tissues by reducing their range of motion and flexibility.
 Heat affects the work rest cycles required due to the increase in fatigue and the need for muscle recovery.

 Combination Effect

-Chance of injury increases when two or more MSD risk factors combine in one job.
+The chance of injury increases when two or more MSD risk factors combine in one job.
 One factor alone is unlikely to cause a high risk of injury.
 For example, performing a forceful lift once places a worker at less risk than performing a forceful lift several times an hour.

 How can MSDs be Controlled?